freedomofpress/securedrop-docs/docs/admin/maintenance/backup_and_restore.rst

 ''''''''''''''''''

-The ``restore`` command normally restores both the data and the Tor configuration of an instance, including the .onion URLs for your instance.
+The ``restore`` command normally restores both the data and the Tor configuration of an instance, including the onion addresses for your instance.

 You may, however, restore data, such as submissions and journalist and source accounts, without altering an instance's Tor configuration, with